The VAT Global Accounting Scheme is only available to certain types of businesses who sell:

 It is important to remember that the VAT Global Accounting Scheme is not an all or nothing type scheme, so it doesn’t necessarily need to apply to all of your sales and purchases.

-Therefore if you have paid out for VAT on overheads, like rent or marketing, then you can still claim this VAT back.
-Of course this does mean you need to calculate two sets of VAT figures and add them together for each VAT return you submit – one for sales/purchases under the VAT Global Accounting Scheme and another for everything that falls into the Standard VAT Scheme (and keep the right records for each scheme!).
+This does mean you’ll need to calculate two sets of VAT figures and add them together for each VAT return you submit – one for sales/purchases under the VAT Global Accounting Scheme and another for everything that falls into the Standard VAT Scheme (and keep the right records for each scheme).